Command Line Interface (CLI)

 instances.

--g, --no-debug-output Disable just "debug" output.
+-g, --debug Enable "debug" CLI output.

 -t, --style <style-name> Force some application style.